Facts About Charlie Chaplin You Need To Know

 For all but a few movies Chaplin was playing the same character.

 Chaplin dressed up in baggy trousers, a light coat, big shoes, a small bowler hat and a bamboo cane one day before his second film.
-He added a little fake moustache and is said to walk about as his co-actors played pinochle.
 Having witnessed the scene, Keystone’s head was reportedly giggling before his body began trembling.
 Chaplin, he exclaimed, in your next photo, you do exactly what you are doing right now.
 Recall doing so in the get-up.
 This so-called Little Tramp character quickly gained fame, spawning so many imitators and marketing campaigns that the press dubbed it’ Chaplinitis’ and for the next two-and-a-half decades would become Chaplin’s onscreen persona.
 Single in 1914, he starred as the Little Tramp in dozens of short films, several of which he directed himself.

 Chaplin soon grew into a millionaire

 For $1,250 a week, with a $10,000 bonus, Chaplin relocated to Essanay Studios in December 1914, believing him to be’ the world’s greatest comedian.’
 He then signed for $670,000 a year with the Mutual Film Company, during which he agreed to produce eight First National comedies for over $1million.
 He finally formed his own studio in 1919 with fellow Hollywood stars Douglas Fairbanks, Mary Pickford and D.W.
 Griffith: Griffith.
-For the money, I went into the business and the art came out of it,’ Chaplin once said.
+Charlie once said, For the money, I went into the business and the art came out of it’.
 I can not help if people are disillusioned with that comment.
 That is the reality.

 Chaplin had opposed talkies arrival.